 Some like to have some facial hair left on their face.
-Whether it be having mutton chops, a goatee or chin curtain they will need tools to sculpt and trim facial hair to the perfect length.
+Whether it have mutton chops, a goatee, or chin curtain, they will need tools to sculpt and trim facial hair to the perfect length.

 This is where the Series 3 Shave & Style series comes in.

 Only the gray 3010BT has the wet shaving option while the 3000BT can only dry shave.
 Both will have the same number of comb attachments plus a trimmer.

 In terms of features, it is similar to the standard Series 3.
 It has the triple action, free-floating system that adapts to the contours of your face.

 This is also compatible with Wet & Dry shaving and is 100% waterproof up to 5 meters.

 It has a longer run time compared to the standard Series 3 – up to 45 minutes.
 And it has a 5-minute quick charge feature just in case you’re in a hurry.

 The “Pro Skin” series comes with the upgraded cutting head with fully independent cutting elements and MicroComb trimmer that works like a comb to align and cut hair that’s all over the place.